-1.)
-Everyone makes a freezer meal of their choice, and brings enough for everyone that is going to be at the meal swap.
+Everyone makes a freezer meal of their choice and brings enough for everyone that is going to be at the meal swap.
 I have a collection of freezer meal plans to choose from on my site.
-This is great because you only have to purchase enough food to make 1 meal, so you can watch the sales and stock up on items that are on sale.
+This is great because you only have to purchase enough food to make one meal, so you can watch the sales and stock up on items that are on sale.
 One of my favorite places to shop is Aldi; you can find some great deals and amazing foods!
 Your meal has to be marked with what it is and the cooking directions.
 It’s best if you package it in an oven-safe dish (there are many disposable freezer-to-oven containers for this).

-2.)
-Set a night every month to meet at someone's home.
-Everyone brings their freezer meals that they have previously made and frozen, and place them all on the dining room table.
-You bring the amount of items that you would like to bring home.
+Everyone brings the freezer meals that they have previously made and frozen, and place them all on the dining room table.
+You bring the number of items that you would like to bring home.
 For instance, if you have a small freezer and can only fit 4 freezer meals in there, you only bring 4 meals and leave with 4 meals.

-3.)
 You can do the swap anyway you want, but my sister said that her way works the best for their group.
 Here is how she does it; she writes down how many meals everyone has brought – the person who brought the most gets to pick a meal first.
-After the first person picks her meal, the person that brought the next highest amount of meals get to choose.
-This continues until everyone has chosen their first meal, and they continue the rotation over and over again until all the meals are gone.
+After the first person picks her meal, the person that brought the next highest amount of meals gets to choose.
+Continue around the group until everyone has chosen their first meal.
+Then, continue the rotation over and over again until all the meals are gone.

-4.)
-All participants agree on a a price point.
+All participants agree on a price point.
 They expect to go home with a $10 meal, this includes the storage container!
-This way you have a quailty meal that feeds 4-6 people.
+This way you have a quality meal that feeds 4-6 people.